kubernetes/website/content/id/docs/concepts/workloads/controllers/deployment.md

 to 15.
 The Deployment controller needs to decide where to add these new 5 replicas.
 If you weren't using proportional scaling, all 5 of them would be added in the new ReplicaSet.
 With proportional scaling, you spread the additional replicas across all ReplicaSets.
-Bigger proportions go to the ReplicaSets with the most replicas and lower proportions go to ReplicaSets with less replicas.
+Bigger proportions go to the ReplicaSets with the most replicas dan lower proportions go to ReplicaSets with less replicas.
 Any leftovers are added to the ReplicaSet with the most replicas.
 ReplicaSets with zero replicas are not scaled up.

-In our example above, 3 replicas are added to the old ReplicaSet and 2 replicas are added to the new ReplicaSet.
+In our example above, 3 replicas are added to the old ReplicaSet dan 2 replicas are added to the new ReplicaSet.
 The rollout process should eventually move all replicas to the new ReplicaSet, assuming the new replicas become healthy.
 To confirm this, run: